clojure-emacs/cider/doc/configuration.md

 More details can be found [here](https://github.com/clojure-emacs/cider/issues/930).

+### Filter out namespaces in certain namespace-related commands

-* You can hide all nREPL middleware details from `cider-browse-ns*` and `cider-apropos*` commands by customizing the variable `cider-filter-regexps`.
+You can hide all nREPL middleware details from `cider-browse-ns*` and `cider-apropos*` commands by customizing the variable `cider-filter-regexps`.
 It should be a list of regexps matching the pattern of namespaces you want to filter out.

 Its default value is `'("^cider.nrepl" "^refactor-nrepl" "^clojure.tools.nrepl")`, the most commonly used middleware collections/packages.

 An important thing to note is that this list of regexps is passed on to the middleware without any pre-processing.
 So, the regexps have to be in Clojure format (with twice the number of backslashes) and not Emacs Lisp.
 For example, to achieve the above effect, you could also set `cider-filter-regexps` to `'(".*nrepl")`.

 To customize `cider-filter-regexps`, you could use the Emacs customize UI, with <kbd>M-x</kbd> `customize-variable` <kbd>RET</kbd> `cider-filter-regexps`.

 Or by including a similar snippet along with the other CIDER configuration.

 ```el
 (setq cider-filter-regexps '(".*nrepl"))
 ```

+### Truncate long lines in special buffers

-* By default contents of CIDER's special buffers such as `*cider-test-report*` or `*cider-doc*` are line truncated.
+By default contents of CIDER's special buffers such as `*cider-test-report*` or `*cider-doc*` are line truncated.
 You can set `cider-special-mode-truncate-lines` to `nil` to make those buffers use word wrapping instead of line truncating.

-  This variable should be set before loading CIDER (which means before `require`-ing it or autoloading it).
+**This variable should be set before loading CIDER** (which means before `require`-ing it or autoloading it).

 ``` el
 (setq cider-special-mode-truncate-lines nil)